-The Milwaukee Soldiers Home welcomed its first residents in March 2021 after an 18month renovation project, which was the culmination of a 10-year effort to save several historic buildings and return them to their original purpose - serving Veterans.
+The Milwaukee Soldiers Home welcomed its first residents in March 2021 after an 18-month renovation project, which was the culmination of a 10-year effort to save several historic buildings and return them to their original purpose - serving Veterans.
 This EUL project, which involves the adaptive reuse of six historic buildings on the campus into 101 housing units for homeless and at-risk Veterans and their families, was also awarded a \$500,000 Save America's Treasures grant from the National Park Service renovated Building 412 of the property, providing 27 units of transitional housing and related supportive services for eligible Veterans and non-Veterans.
 The developer continues to maintain and operate the building.
 Besides providing ongoing lease payments, this EUL allows VA to avoid costs associated with building maintenance, property maintenance, outpatient services, and domiciliary resources that otherwise would have been utilized in this project's absence.
 Prior to the execution of this project, the deteriorating physical condition of Building 412 jeopardized the residential housing services provided to homeless adults via a short-term three-year outlease of the building.
 This EUL provided VA the opportunity to outlease the property for a long-term period, obtain necessary building improvements and renovations, and offer permanent supportive housing to homeless and at-risk Veterans and their families.
-Phase two of this project, which was completed in December 2021, involved the renovation and reconfiguration of 34 existing units into 38 permanent housing units.